FuelLabs/sway/docs/book/src/blockchain-development/storage.md

 ### Common Storage Collections

-We support the following types in storage:
+We support the following common storage collections:

 - `StorageMap<K, V>`
 - `StorageVec<T>`
 - `StorageBytes`
 - `StorageString`

-Please note that these types are not initialized upon during compliation.
-This means that if you try to access a key from a storage map before the storage has been set for example, the call will revert.
+Please note that these types are not initialized during compilation.
+This means that if you try to access a key from a storage map before the storage has been set, for example, the call will revert.

 Declaring these variables in storage requires a `storage` block as follows: